opentdf/platform/service/policy/adr/0002-pagination-list-rpcs.md

     // cursors are encoded by the server as base64'd 'created_at' timestamps string previous_cursor = 4;
     string next_cursor = 4;
+    int32 total = 5; // indication of total available for pagination
 }
 ```